 by Alex A. Kecskes

-For more information on administrative jobs, check out:
+For more information on hospitality jobs, check out:

 Alex A. Kecskes has written hundreds of published articles on health/fitness, "green" issues, TV/film entertainment, restaurant reviews and many other topics.
 As a former Andy/Belding/One Show ad agency copywriter, he also writes web content, ads, brochures, sales letters, mailers and scripts for national B2B and B2C clients.

 Become a member to take advantage of more features, like commenting and voting.